SAP-samples/teched2022-IN264/exercises/ex1/README.md

     <br>![](/exercises/ex1/images/booster06.png)

-After the execution was successfully you should now see this summary with the option to configure the destinations or to jump in the SAP Help documentation.
+After the successful execution you get a popup with the option to configure the destinations or to jump in the SAP Help documentation.

 <br>![](/exercises/ex1/images/booster07.png)

-Pleas click on the first link to jump directly in your subaccount and the created destinations which we need to configure in our scenario in [excercise](exercises/ex2#exercise-21-sub-exercise-1-description).
+Pleas click on the first link to enter your subaccount.

 <br>![](/exercises/ex1/images/destinations_overview.png)